School Highlights

 What is the acceptance rate of Fortis Institute-Scranton?

-The acceptance rate of Fortis Institute-Scranton is 97%, which is higher than the state average of 76%.
+The acceptance rate of Fortis Institute-Scranton is 75%, which is lower than the state average of 81%.

 What is Fortis Institute-Scranton's ranking?

-Fortis Institute-Scranton ranks among the top 20% of community college in Pennsylvania for: Percent of students receiving financial aid.
+Fortis Institute-Scranton ranks among the top 20% of community college in Pennsylvania for: Diversity in US community colleges.

 Recent Articles